alphagov/inside-government-admin-guide/first-steps/markdown.md

 ### Headers and sub-headers

+*  The title and summary are styled automatically, don't use Markdown in either of these boxes.
-*  Use 2 hashtags (\##) for a section header and 3 or 4 hashtags for sub-headers.
+*  In the body, use 2 hashtags (\##) for a section header and 3 or 4 hashtags for sub-headers.
 These are your H2s, H3s and H4s.
-*  Don't use 1 hashtag or you will get a title heading in the middle of your document - the box where you enter the title will assign it the H1 style automatically, you don't need to use Markdown in this box.
+*  Don't use 1 hashtag or you will get a title heading in the middle of your document.

 ![Markdown 2](markdown-2.png)